Talley Bettens

 Graduate Research Assistant

-Talley Bettens is a fifth-year Ph.D.
+Talley Bettens is a sixth-year Ph.D.
 Candidate in the Modeling Decision-Making in the Legal System (MoDiLS) Lab with Dr. Allison Redlich, and a National Institute of Justice Graduate Research Fellow.
 Talley received her M.S. in Psychological Science from the University of Tennessee at Chattanooga with a focus on research at the intersection of psychology and law.
 She received her B.S. from Central Michigan University, where she studied Psychology and Sociology.
-Her research centers on the causes and consequences of wrongful convictions, adolescent legal decision-making, and school discipline.
+Her research centers on legal decision-making in the context of interrogations and guilty pleas, with a particular focus on juvenile populations, in addition to miscarriages of justice.

 Selected Publications